§ 105.13. Permit applications—information and fees.

 (C) A statement on water dependency.
 A project is water dependent when the project requires access or proximity to or siting within water to fulfill the basic purposes of the project.

-(2) An application for a project which will affect less than 1 acre of wetland where the wetland is not exceptional value wetland shall also include a description of functions and values of the existing wetlands to be impacted by the project, as defined in § 105.1 (relating to definitions).
+(2) An application for a project which will affect less than 1 acre of wetland where the wetland is not exceptional value wetland shall also include a description of functions and values of the existing wetlands to be impacted by the project, as defined in § 105.1.

-(e) A permit application for small projects located in streams or floodplains shall be accompanied by the following information.
+(f) A permit application for small projects located in streams or floodplains must be accompanied by the following information.
 This permit application may not be used for projects located in wetlands.
-If upon review the Department determines that more information is required to determine whether a small project will have an insignificant impact on safety and protection of life, health, property or the environment, the Department may require the applicant to submit additional information and processing fees required by this chapter.
+If upon review the Department determines that more information is required to determine whether a small project will have an insignificant impact on safety and protection of life, health, property or the environment, the Department may require the applicant to submit additional information and processing fees required under this chapter.

 (1) A site plan.
-A site plan shall include:
+A site plan must include:

 (i) The floodplains and regulated waters of this Commonwealth on the site, including wetlands, existing roads, utility lines, lots, other manmade structures, natural features such as slopes and drainage patterns, proposed structures or activities included in the project.